 Everyone wants to get a good deal, but we've seen it's not the most important thing for most clients.
 Musicians likely spent a long time working on their music.
-They want is someone who is an expert, professional and care about their music and about making them happy.
+They want an expert, someone who's professional and cares about their music and making them happy.

 -Have positive verified reviews

 The more jobs you close, the more verified reviews you'll have.
 The more positive verified reviews you have, the more jobs you'll get.
 Period.
 Clients want to know that someone other than 'you' said you were good and a pleasure to work with.
 This is perhaps the thing that helps most.